 Companion Dogs

 Our Companion Dogs provide comfort, companionship and emotional support.
+Please note, this program is not currently taking applications.

 Person in a black shirt and cap hugs a black dog closely.
 The scene is well-lit, and the person carries a white tote bag with black text.